 At the time the approved copy of the dissertation is submitted to the MAE Graduate Office, the candidate must complete the online Advanced Degree Application Form via TigerHub.
-The student is responsible to review the Graduate School website (gradschool.princeton.edu/academ-ics/degree-requirements/phd-advising-and-requirements/dissertation-and-fpo/advanced-de-gree) and the PhD Checklist (gradschool.princeton.edu/sites/gradschool/files/checklist\phd\de-fense\1.pdf).
+The student is responsible to review the Graduate School website gradschool.princeton.edu/checklist-preparation-phd-defense. and the PhD checklist which can be found: gradschool.princeton.edu/checklist-preparation-phd-defense.